vavrusa/rfc-dnscomp/rfc-dnscomp.md

 The remaining part of the first octet "000001" defines a remainder compression indicator.
 The next octet represent the used compression algorithm.

-Note - a decompressed remainder of the message **MUST NOT** contain a compression pointer.
+Note - a decompressed remainder of the message **MUST NOT** contain a compression indicator, thus a message can only be compressed once.

 @TODO@